 These changes won’t reduce the energy you need, but they reduce how hard your system works to fill it.

-Summer is dusty.
-Even with long sunny days, a light coating of dirt or dry leaf debris can noticeably knock down panel output.
-Solar panels only work as well as the light they catch, so staying clean and clear is just as critical as what’s on the other end of the wires.
+Summer is dusty, and a light coating of dirt or dry leaf debris can noticeably knock down panel output.
+Solar panels only work as well as the light they catch, so staying clean and clear is critical.

 Small efforts every couple of weeks during the warmer season go a long way.
-We’ve seen farms with strong solar systems underperform just from shading caused by a branch that grew over a few months.
+We’ve seen farms with strong solar systems underperform just from shading caused by foliage that grew over a few months.

 To stay ahead: